typst/typst/tests/typ/compiler/hint.typ

 // Error: 1:20-1:26 cannot reference heading without numbering
 // Hint: 1:20-1:26 did you mean to use `#set heading(numbering: "1.")`?
 Can not be used as @intro

+---
+// Hints: false
+// This test is more of a tooling test.
+It checks if hint annotation validation can be turned off.
+= Heading <intro>
+// Error: 1:20-1:26 cannot reference heading without numbering Can not be used as @intro